Draft parks plan available for public review

 Clark County will maintain access to all businesses during construction.

 Clark County will receive $4.1 million in federal funds to replace one bridge and upgrade four other crossings to withstand earthquakes.

-The county will begin design work in 2013 and complete all five projects by the end of 2015.
+The county started design work in 2013 and intends to complete all five projects by the end of 2015.
 Permitting, environmental protections and other factors can affect construction schedules.
 More information >